asc-community/MxEngine/README.md

 - [GLFW](https://www.glfw.org/) - multi-platform library for OpenGL providing API for creating windows, receiving input and events
 - [GLM](https://glm.g-truc.net/0.9.9/index.html) - header only C++ mathematics library for graphics software
 - [ImGui](https://github.com/ocornut/imgui) - Bloat-free Immediate Mode Graphical User interface for C++
+- [Boost](https://www.boost.org) - Large C++ library that you should already know about

 Note that MxEngine may include more additional libraries in further releases.
-It may also use [Boost library](https://www.boost.org) in its core.
+It also uses [Boost library](https://www.boost.org) in its core.
 Engine requires at least C++17 as depends on some new STL libraries.
-All souce files are compiled using MSVC through VS2019 and are not guaranteed to be compiled by GCC/clang (at least for now).
+All source files are compiled using MSVC through VS2019 and are not guaranteed to be compiled by GCC/clang (at least for now).

 ## Versions & Releases
 MxEngine releases comes with version in format X.Y.Z where X stand for major release, Y for minor release and Z for bug fix or non-significant change.